 If you’re anything like me, creamy + tomatoey + pasta = delicious.
-This is my mom’s “Casserole Supreme,” a hamburger macaroni casserole that is still a favorite of mine today.
+This is my mom’s “Casserole Supreme,” a hamburger macaroni casserole that is still a favorite comfort food of mine today.

-I do give it just a few tweaks, but in general, I try to respect the retro recipe!
+I do give it just a few tweaks, but in general, I try to respect my mom’s casserole recipe.
+Part of its charm is in its simplicity and creamy goodness.

 My Introduction to Casserole Supreme